BitPangea/bitpangea/thecodex/codex-V/codex-V-review.md

 **Period:** Cartographic Period

-This document preserves the constitutional review conducted prior to the adoption of Codex V — The Contiguity.
+This document preserves the constitutional review conducted prior to the adoption of **Codex V — The Contiguity**.

-The review was performed by independent artificial intelligence systems representing multiple organizations and reasoning approaches.
+The review was performed by independent artificial intelligence systems representing multiple organizations, models, and reasoning approaches in order to evaluate the proposed definition and its constitutional implications.

-Participants:
+### Participants

 * OpenAI ChatGPT
 * Anthropic Claude